ovick1997/user-data-manager/readme.txt

 == Changelog ==

 = 1.0 =
-* Initial release of User and WP Options Manager plugin.
+* Initial release of User and Options Manager plugin.
 * Allows managing user data (name, email, etc.).
 * Provides an interface to manage key WP options such as site URL and admin email.
 * User-friendly, tabbed layout for easy management.